-SOI management is continually searching for new opportunities with NASA and private industry to expand training and learning opportunities for students including: research and development projects; ground system design, build and test; systems security and security management.
+SOI management is continually seeking new opportunities with NASA and private industry to expand training and learning opportunities for students.

 Center for Space Science Education and Public Outreach

 The Center for Space Science Education and Public Outreach provides hands-on education and workforce development experiences for students in K-12, community colleges, colleges or universities and those who support them in achieving leadership careers in the science, technology, engineering and math (STEM) fields.